Maple Sourcing Ltd.

 In reality, Chinese suppliers make a thin margin.
 They may walk away if you’re forcing them to accept a price that can hurt their business.
 Or, a possibility is that the supplier may use cheap materials and components, manufacturing inferior quality product that you don’t sell well.

 Even if quality isn't abysmally low, the supplier may cut corners and have a knock-on effect on your margins anyway.
-For instance, it may not be financially feasible for the supplier to focus on quality control, and you may end up receiving quite a few defective products in each batch.
+For instance, it may not be financially feasible for the supplier to focus on incoming quality control, and you may end up receiving quite a few defective products in each batch.

 Another downside is that the supplier may not give you their attention and prefer to focus on buyers who have negotiated a realistic price.
 They may not be able to meet the target lead time of your urgent orders.